AhmedTarek62/Spectrum-Analyzer-and-Filter-Design-Tool/README.md

 The application takes user specified filter specifications as an input (Filter order, Passband Frequency & Stopband Frequency) and approximates the filter using least squares method and calculates the least squares error.
 It plots the frequency response of the filter on a linear or a logarithmic scale.
 It also provides different plotting options (Magnitude, Phase, Real and Imaginary).
+Note: Step by step guide to use the application is provided in the report.